teholm/amazon-guardduty-hands-on/docs/setup.md

 * **AWS Account**: Given that you will be simulating attacks and doing remediations, you should run this in a non-production account.
 After running through these scenarios, you can look at how you can implement GuardDuty and associated automated remediation workflows in a multi-account structure so you are able to aggregate findings from other accounts and use the service in a more scalable manner.
 * **Admin privileges**: Ensure you are using an AWS IAM User with Admin privileges.
-* **AWS CLI**: You will be using the AWS CLI for simulating one of the attacks so be sure you have installed on your local machine.
+* **AWS CLI**: You will be using the <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html" target="_blank">AWS CLI</a> for simulating one of the attacks so be sure you have installed on your local machine.

 > All of the links assume you are using the **us-west-2 (Oregon)** region.